bschwarz/omskep/index.md

 ~~~

 ### Basic invocation
+Generate plantuml sequence markdown for an operation (GET /pets) from a Swagger file
 ~~~
 omskep sequence -path /pets -verb get petstore.json
 ~~~

 ### Pipe contents into the CLI
+If the input file (Swagger file here) is generated from some other process, it can be piped into ``omskep``
 ~~~
 cat petstore.json | omskep sequence -path /pets -verb get
 ~~~